jbakse/compform_site/content/p5/index.md

 image: /p5/images/og_image.png
 hero_title: Hello, p5!
-description: Many of the examples on this site use p5.js, a Javascript creative coding library.
+description: Many of the examples on this site use p5.js, a JavaScript creative coding library.
 software: p5.js + github
 ---